-For context, Diesel made an appeal to Johnson on social media a little over a month ago, calling for him to reprise his role as Luke Hobbs for the 10th installment of the “Fast & Furious” franchise.
+For context, Diesel made an appeal to the rock on social media a little over a month ago, calling for him to reprise his role as Luke Hobbs for the 10th installment of the “Fast & Furious” franchise.

 “My little brother Dwayne… the time has come.
 The world awaits the finale of Fast 10,” Diesel wrote.
 “As you know, my children refer to you as Uncle Dwayne in my house.
 There is not a holiday that goes by that they and you don’t send well wishes…but the time has come.
 Legacy awaits.”

 The post didn’t sit well with the Jungle Cruise star, who shared that he felt “surprised” at the public beckoning.
 “Vin’s recent public post was an example of his manipulation.
 I didn’t like that he brought up his children in the post, as well as Paul Walker’s death.
 Leave them out of it,” Johnson told CNN in December.
 “My goal all along was to end my amazing journey with this incredible Fast & Furious franchise with gratitude and grace.
 It’s unfortunate that this public dialogue has muddied the waters.
 Regardless, I’m confident in the Fast universe and its ability to consistently deliver for the audience, and I truly wish my former co-stars and crew members the best of luck and success in the next chapter.”